Ser Barristan as Arstan Whitebeard, by Amok©

 Ser Barristan continues his service of Daenerys Targaryen as Lord Commander of her Gwardia Królowej, attempting to lead her down an honorable path towards the safety of Meereen.
 Barristan opposes Daenerys's relationship with her paramour Daario Naharis, and even her marriage to Hizdahr zo Loraq, which ensures temporary peace within Meereen.

 He also begins training Rycerzs.
 His squires are Tumco Lho, Larraq, the The Red Lamb, and the Boys (three Ghiscari brothers).
 After Daenerys's departure on Drogon's back, Barristan assumes the title of Hand of the Queen within Meereen.
-He is present when Bloodbeard presents the court with the head of Groleo.
-Barristan is enraged and wants to kill Bloodbeard, but stops because the act would break his queen's peace.
+He is present when Krwawobrody presents the court with the head of Groleo.
+Barristan is enraged and wants to kill Krwawobrody, but stops because the act would break his queen's peace.

 He finally decides to work with Skahaz mo Kandaq, despite his loathing of the man and his own inhibitions about making decisions of state in the absence of his queen.
 Selmy leads with honor and refuses Skahaz mo Kandaq's council on killing the Ghiscari child cupbearers who are the sons and daughters of powerful Meereenese nobles.
 He also enlists Szary Robak, and they plan to take King Hizdahr hostage.
 Selmy fears that if he harms Hizdahr the Yunkai will kill the remaining hostages Daario, Jhogo and Hero just as they killed Captain Groleo.
 Skahaz however states it would be better for Daenerys in the long run if they killed Daario.